saikrishnavadali05/SSSSO-RR-District-Basic-Python-Training-June-2022/README.md

 ## **OrderedDict module** <a name="16"></a>

-<span style="color: blue;"> An OrderedDict is a dictionary subclass that remembers the order in which its contents are added, supporting the usual dict methods.
+An ```OrderedDict``` is a dictionary subclass that remembers the order in which its contents are added, supporting the usual dict methods.
 If a new entry overwrites an existing entry, the original insertion position is left unchanged.
 Deleting an entry and reinserting it will move it to the end.

-Example of OrderDictionary1 :
+> Example : OrderDictionary1.py

 ```python
 from collections import OrderedDict